azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

     ![Preferred solution high-level architecture.
 Shows data flowing in from user devices, like mobile phones and laptops, to an Azure Web App.
 Those messages are sent to Event Hub, which are then processed by an Azure Function running an Event Processor Host.
 This is responsible for executing Azure Cognitive Services for sentiment analysis and language understanding.
 Data is sent to Service Bus and another Event Hub for processing.](media/preferred-solution-architecture3.png "Preferred Solution")

     Messages are sent from browsers running within laptop or mobile clients via SignalR to an endpoint running in an Azure Web App.
 Chat messages received by the Web App are sent to an Event Hub where they are temporarily stored.
 An Azure Function picks up the chat messages and applies sentiment analysis to the message text (using the Text Analytics API), as well as contextual understanding (using LUIS).
 The function forwards the chat message to an Event Hub used to store messages for archival purposes, and to a Service Bus Topic which is used to deliver the message to the intended recipients.
-A Stream Analytics Job provides a simple mechanism for pulling the chat messages from the second Event Hub and writing them to Cosmos DB for archiving, a Service Bus queue for negative sentiment notifications, and to Power BI for visualization of sentiment in real-time as well as trending sentiment.
+A Stream Analytics Job provides a simple mechanism for pulling the chat messages from the second Event Hub and writing them to Cosmos DB for archiving and to Power BI for visualization of sentiment in real-time as well as trending sentiment.
 An indexer runs atop Cosmos DB that updates the Azure Search index which provides full text search capability.
 Messages in the Service Bus Topic are pulled by Subscriptions created in the Web App and running on behalf of each client device connected by SignalR.
 When the Subscription receives a message, it is pushed via SignalR down to the browser-based app and displayed in a web page.
 Bot Services hosts a bot created using QnA maker, which automatically answers simple questions asked by site visitors.

     > **Note**: The preferred solution is only one of many possible, viable approaches.